František Gallovič

 Gallovič, F. (2006).
 Kinematic modeling of strong ground motions.
 PhD Thesis, Dept. of Geophysics, Charles University, Prague.
 Download.

 Gallovič, F. (2002).
 High frequency strong motion synthesis for k^-2 rupture models.
 Master Thesis, Dept. of Geophysics, Charles University, Prague.
-Download: pdf version.
+Download.

 Teaching activities